marofmar/Udacity_CloudDevOpsEngineer/100days_of_udacity.md

 * Communication and Collaboration
 `
 * So, predictability is the number one benefit of DevOps, as we want to run things as automated as possible.

+#### Day 17: April 20 2020 Mon
+> L1-6
+* CloudFormation is a tool in AWS for managing, configuring and deploying infrastructure
+> L1-7
+* IAM, Identity and Access Management

+#### Day 18: May 02
+* Watched AWS reInvent 2019 via Youtube

+#### Day 19: Jul 14
+* Working on Lesson1 of 4.
+Building CI/CD Pipeline, Monitoring & Loggings